ChatGPT: Advertisements

+On 17 January 2026, OpenAI announced that it would start testing advertisements in its free version for logged-in, adult US users.
+This aims to bring in more revenue, as OpenAI has committed to spend $1.4 trillion on AI infrastructure over the next eight years.
+Ads started to be seen by March 2026.

+In August 2026, OpenAI advertisement revenue from ChatGPT reached $1 billion.

 Limitations

-ChatGPT's training data only covers a period up to the cut-off date, so it lacks knowledge of recent events.
-OpenAI has sometimes mitigated this effect by updating the training data.
-ChatGPT can find more up-to-date information by searching the web, but this doesn't ensure that responses are accurate, as it may access unreliable or misleading websites.
+The training data of large language models only covers a period up to the cut-off date, so ChatGPT lacks knowledge of recent events, but it can search the web for up-to-date information.

 Training data also suffers from algorithmic bias.
 The reward model of ChatGPT, designed around human oversight, can be over-optimized and thus hinder performance, in an example of an optimization pathology known as Goodhart's law.
 These limitations may be revealed when ChatGPT responds to prompts including descriptors of people.
 In one instance, ChatGPT generated a rap in which women and scientists of color were asserted to be inferior to white male scientists.

 Hallucination

 When prompted to "summarize an article" with a fake URL that contains meaningful keywords, even with no Internet connection, the chatbot generates a response that seems valid at first glance.
 It guesses the content from the last portion of the fake URL "chatgpt-prompts-to-avoid-content-filters.html".

-Nonsense and misinformation presented as fact by ChatGPT and other LLMs is often called hallucination, bullshitting, confabulation, or delusion.
-A 2023 analysis estimated that ChatGPT hallucinates around 3% of the time.
-The term "hallucination" as applied to LLMs is distinct from its meaning in psychology, and the phenomenon in chatbots is more similar to confabulation or bullshitting.
+Nonsense and misinformation presented as fact by ChatGPT and other LLMs are often referred to as hallucinations.
+The term "hallucination" as applied to LLMs is distinct from its meaning in psychology, and the phenomenon in chatbots is more similar to confabulation.

-In an article for The New Yorker, science fiction writer Ted Chiang compared ChatGPT and other LLMs to a lossy JPEG picture:

-Think of ChatGPT as a blurry JPEG of all the text on the Web.
-It retains much of the information on the Web, in the same way, that a JPEG retains much of the information of a higher-resolution image, but, if you're looking for an exact sequence of bits, you won't find it; all you will ever get is an approximation.
-But, because the approximation is presented in the form of grammatical text, which ChatGPT excels at creating, it's usually acceptable. [...]
-It's also a way to understand the "hallucinations", or nonsensical answers to factual questions, to which large language models such as ChatGPT are all too prone.
-These hallucinations are compression artifacts, but [...] they are plausible enough that identifying them requires comparing them against the originals, which in this case means either the Web or our knowledge of the world.
-When we think about them this way, such hallucinations are anything but surprising; if a compression algorithm is designed to reconstruct text after ninety-nine percent of the original has been discarded, we should expect that significant portions of what it generates will be entirely fabricated.

 Journalists and scholars have commented on ChatGPT's tendency to output false information.
 When CNBC asked ChatGPT for the lyrics to "Ballad of Dwight Fry", ChatGPT supplied invented lyrics rather than the actual lyrics.

+Sycophancy

+ChatGPT and other chatbots have a tendency to flatter and agree with users even when they are wrong, sometimes to the point of validating delusions.
+OpenAI withdrew one ChatGPT update in 2025 due to heightened concern about it affirming users' doubts and encouraging impulsive behavior.
+The company then worked with a team of 170 psychiatrists, psychologists, and physicians to prepare responses for users exhibiting mental health emergencies.
+ChatGPT also started its responses with words such as "yes" or "correct" nearly 10 times more often than "no" or "wrong".